 We have extended microfacet theory based on the Smith model to include microsurface multiple scattering at rough material interfaces for reflectance and transmission.
 We compared the predictions made by our model with results obtained by simulating multiple scattering on explicit microsurfaces generated with a noise primitive and they showed good agreement.
 In contrast to previous parametric BSDFs that considered only single-surface scattering, our new model is energy conserving and exhibits important saturated reflections for rough conductive surfaces.
 The core of our model is the derivation of a volumetric random walk model for Smith random surfaces.
 This model readily supports anisotropy and common normal distributions such as Beckmann and GGX.
 We have presented practical importance sampling and related methods for incorporating our model into a physically based renderer and have presented results demonstrating the visual impact of supporting microsurface multiple scattering in image synthesis.

 Acknowledgements

-The authors wish to thank Stephen Hill for carefully proofreading the paper.
+The authors wish to thank Stephen Hill for carefully proofreading the paper and Károly Zsolnai-Fehér for creating and narrating the supplementary video.
 Thanks also to Joe Letteri for many inspiring conversations encouraging the volume interpretation of surfaces.